TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 Partial differential equations arise in many areas of physics and engineering.
-On physical grounds, the form of these equations will involve the time rate-of-change of the solution and/or the spatial rate-of-change (or gradient) of the solution.
+On physical grounds, the form of these equations will involve the time rate-of-change of the solution and the spatial rate-of-change (or gradient) of the solution.
 Some examples are:

 **Diffusion equation**: